straker/livingcss/README.md

 # LivingCSS

-Parse comments in your CSS to generate a living style guide.
-Uses [Handlebars](http://handlebarsjs.com/) templates and [Prism](http://prismjs.com/) syntax highlighter to generate the style guide.
+Parse comments in your CSS to generate a living style guide using Markdown, [Handlebars](http://handlebarsjs.com/), and [Prism](http://prismjs.com/) syntax highlighter.

 ## Installation